KelvenH/Guitar-Vault/README.md

         - creating a webP version of all site images
         - saving these to AWS S3 bucket
         - switching existing image tags to a picture with source tags to serve webP or fallback
-        - updating the fixture files to have 2 versions of each image (as image links are often not hard-coded but idenfified via the django loop / tags
+        - updating the fixture files to have 2 versions of each image (as image links are often not hard-coded but identified via the django loop / tags
         - identifying a fall-back approach where images are served as background-images from the css file.
-    For these reasons, the time remaining and the risk of causing unintended behavious so close to project submission the activity was not progressed but has been added as a future enhancement.
+    For these reasons, the time remaining and the risk of causing unintended behaviours so close to project submission the activity was not progressed but has been added as a future enhancement.

 </details>